 Our California fuchsia has valiantly slugged through our summer heat, which can reach 110+ without much effort, and ranks low on the water use meter.
 It does not appear to be very cold hardy, however.
 I see various zones listed, but not really much below zone 7, so it will likely require some help if you get cold winters.

-The biggest thing to watch out for is that the branches are rather brittle and will break easily.
+One of the biggest things to watch out for is that the branches are rather brittle and will break easily.
 It will not do well to be near an area with a lot of traffic right next to it, as a result.
 The branches can also get a little floppy as the plant grows outward, but let them be because they will fill in with new growth.
-It’s current size in our yard is about 2-3 feet tall by 4-5 feet wide.
+One of the other big things to watch for is that the plant will spread somewhat through seedlings and underground roots.
+However, the spread rate has been slow for us, and the offending offspring have been easily removed.
+If there are other dense plants around, it helps keep this contained.

 The grey-green foliage of “Silver Select” makes it stand out amongst other typical green plants, and the brilliant orange-red tubular flowers are a show stopper.
 They are profuse and bloom in the late summer to late fall for a boost in color when most other plants are slowing down.
 Forget buying a hummingbird feeder, plant this and you will automatically have one!